Helen-Chukwukelu/Database-migration/README.md

 ..........................................................................

-**Create Database Security Group**
+### Create Database Security Group**

-Name is Database-SG
+- Give name

-Same name for description
+- Same name for description

-Select your VPC
+- Select your VPC

-Click on add rule
+- Click on add rule

-Type is Custom TCP, port is 3306, source should be bastion host SG you created previously.
+- Type is Custom TCP, port is 3306, source should be bastion host SG you created previously.

-click create
+- Click create

-So we have limited the traffic to our database using bastion host SG
+By so doing you have limited the traffic to your database using bastion host SG

 ...........................................................................

 ** Create RDS Database in private subnet

-Go to RDS service
+- Go to RDS service

-1st create subnet group.
+- 1st create subnet group.
 It will allow us specify which subnet we want to create the database in

-Go to subnet group section and click create subnet group
+- Go to subnet group section and click create subnet group

-Give it name as database-subnet use same as decription select your VPC
+- Give it name as database-subnet

+- Use same as decription

+- Select your VPC

-Under add subnets, select AZ as us-east-1a and us-east-1b under subnets according to our reference architecture, we have our private data subnet created with CIDR 10.0.4.0/24 in us-east1A..select it
+- Under add subnets, select AZ as us-east-1a and us-east-1b

-And as well we have the second private data subnet using CIDR 10.0.5.0/24 in us-east-ib..select it
+- Under subnets according to our reference architecture, we have our private data subnet created with CIDR 10.0.4.0/24 in us-east1A..select it and as well we have the second private data subnet using CIDR 10.0.5.0/24 in us-east-ib..select it

-Then create subnet group
+- Then create subnet group

 ................................................................

-**Create database
+### Create Database

 - Go to databases, click create database